 Laparoscopic surgery takes its name from laparoscope a thin instrument with a camera and a light on its one end.
-It can be inserted into body through a small incision and a video of internal view can be seen on the screen.
-Laparoscopic surgery was initially used for gall bladder and gynecological issues but now it has come in to play for a number of other organs and diseases.
+It can be inserted into the body through a small incision and a video of internal view can be seen on the screen.
+Laparoscopic surgery was initially used for gallbladder and gynecological issues but now it has come in to play for a number of other organs and diseases.
 Most important of these are mentioned below.

 Applications of Laparoscopic Surgery

 Nowadays laparoscopic surgery is being used for

 - Crohn’s disease

 - Ulcerative colitis